pboutinaud/SHiVAi/README.md

 - **voxels_size** (list) : Voxel size of the final image, example : [1.0, 1.0, 1.0]
 - **interpolation** (str): image resampling method, default interpolation : 'WelchWindowedSinc', others ANTS interpolation possibilities : 'Linear', 'NearestNeighbor', 'CosineWindowedSinc', 'HammingWindowedSinc', 'LanczosWindowedSinc', 'BSpline', 'MultiLabel', 'Gaussian', 'GenericLabel'

-### Pipeline description

-Performs resampling of a structural NIfTI brain image, followed by intensity normalization, and cropping centering on the brain.
-Then, PVS, WMH, and CMB are segmented (depending on the input) using a deep-learning model.
-Finally, quality control measures are generated and all th results are aggregated in a pdf report.

-### Preprocessing

-1. **Conform**: Resample image to Predictor dimensions (currently 160x214x176) by adjusting the voxel size

-2. **Intensity Normalization**: We remove values above the 99th 'percentile' (parameter default value) to avoid hot spots, set values below 0 to 0, set values above 1.3 to 1.3 and normalize the data between 0 and 1

-3. **Pre BrainMask Prediction**: Run predict to segment brainmask from resampled structural images with Tensorflow model

-4. **Threshold**: Create a binarized brain_mask by putting all the values below the 'threshold' to 0

-5. **Crop**: adjust the real-world referential and crop image.
-With the pre brainmask prediction, the procedure uses the center of mass of the mask to center the bounding box.
-If no mask is supplied, and default is set to 'xyz' the procedure computes the ijk coordinates of the affine referential coordinates origin.
-If set to 'ijk', the middle of the image is used.

-6. **Final Brainmask**: Run predict to segment brainmask from cropping images with Tensorflow model.

-7. **Coregistration** : Register a FLAIR images on T1w images either through the full interface to the ANTs registration method.